2024 Munich shooting: Incident

-Shortly after 9 a.m. local time, locals saw a young man aged between 20 and 30 armed with a K31, an older-type repeating rifle with attached bayonet walking down the street in the area of the Israeli Consulate General.
-According to media reports, this man was also seen with the firearm near the Technical University of Munich before.
-When the perpetrator saw five patrol officers, he opened fire and fired several shots at the officers.
+After exiting Acatech, the perpetrator saw five police officers, on whom he opened fire.
 In the following shoot-out, the five officers fatally shot the man.
-A journalist recorded a video from his home office close by, where volleys from a semi-automatic weapon can be heard, which are probably from a police HK MP5 or FN SCAR-L. The perpetrator was stopped and seriously injured.
+A journalist recorded a video from his home office close by, where volleys from a semi-automatic weapon can be heard, which are probably from a police HK MP5.
+The perpetrator was stopped and seriously injured.
+The entire sequence, parking to fatal injury by police, occurred over the course of 12 minutes.

 The alarmed police cordoned off the area and the tactical police unit SEK from Munich was on duty.

 At around 11 a.m. local time, the Bavarian Minister of the Interior Joachim Herrmann (CSU) announced that the perpetrator had been killed.